cbueche/ZenPacks.ShaneScott.QoS/README.md

 - Devices must be polled using v2c or v3.
 - QoS devices do not need to be in this /Devices/Network/Router/QoS specifically, but do need to be somewhere under /Devices/Network.
-- A QoS device can be modeled by adding the modeller QoSClass to that device or devices DeviceClass.
+- A QoS device can be modeled by adding the modeler QoSClass to that device or devices DeviceClass.
 - A QoS device that modeled OK will show 'QoS Class Maps' on the device component list.
 - 'Class Maps' provides all graphing.
 Graphs 'Throughput' and 'Drops' provided.
 - All object persistence based on naming and attributes rather than ifIndex.